 I am an experimental psychologist studying implicit social cognition, that is, how we automatically like and dislike members of certain groups, how we automatically attribute positive and negative traits to them, and how such automatic likes and dislikes influence our behavior.
 I am currently working toward my PhD under the mentorship of Mahzarin R. Banaji at the Harvard Psychology Department.
-My work has been funded by the Dean's Competitive Fund for Promising Scholarship, the Harvard Graduate School Fund, the Harvard Mind, Brain, and Behavior Initiative, as well as the Stimson Fund, the Restricted Funds, and the Knox Fund at the Harvard Psychology Department, and published in outlets such as Behavior Research Methods, Journal of Experimental Psychology: General, and Psychology of Consciousness: Theory, Research, and Practice.
+My work has been funded by the Dean's Competitive Fund for Promising Scholarship, the Harvard Graduate School Fund, the Harvard Mind, Brain, and Behavior Initiative, as well as the Stimson Fund, the Restricted Funds, and the Knox Fund at the Harvard Psychology Department.
+I have published first-authored papers in outlets such as Behavior Research Methods, Journal of Experimental Psychology: General, Psychological Inquiry, and Psychology of Consciousness: Theory, Research, and Practice.
 In addition, I have been teaching statistics to psychology students at the undergraduate and graduate levels.
 I am a two-time recipient of the Derek Bok Center’s Harvard Distinction in Teaching Award.